Updated: February, 2014

 Incredibly they really can have different fares – so if you’re after the best price then you need to search them all.
 Have fun!

-If possible use the flexible search options that some of them allow.
+If possible use the flexible search options.
 The best days to fly are usually – though not always – Monday, Tuesday, and Saturday.
 Thursday and Friday are the most expensive days to fly.

 Take note of the best prices, routes, and flights that are returned.
 If they’re good fares, buy them and forget about the rest of this post, if you want to keep searching then go to step 2.

 The above websites should return all current sales but sometimes they miss a seat sale put on by a specific airline for a short window of dates.
 The following websites work best when you have a destination in mind but are flexible for the dates you travel.

 Budget airlines typically don’t appear on travel websites like Orbitz or Kayak so you’ll have to search on different sites to find those fares.